 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the base cover.

 - 3. Remove the battery.

+- 4. Remove the WLAN card.

+- 5. Remove the display assembly.

 The following image indicates the location of power-adapter port and provides a visual representation of the removal procedure.